Managed Packaging Inventory.

 All of this is complemented by reduced admin and paperwork, and can ultimately make your packaging supply much more streamlined and slick.

-7 Signs you need a vendor managed inventory (VMI) for your packaging
+Indicators you should use a vendor managed inventory (VMI) for your packaging

 But surely these benefits would make a vendor managed inventory suitable for any business?